The Team

 Christina Sowinski, Undergraduate Researcher

-Christina is a sophomore from Union City, Indiana double majoring in Planetary Science and Geology & Geophysics.
-She is studying scouring pits in the Medusae Fossae Formation with Santa Lucía and hopes that gaining a better understanding of these aeolian features will provide insight into the MFF's composition and origin.
+Christina is a Purdue undergraduate student from Union City, Indiana double majoring in Planetary Science and Geology & Geophysics.
+She is studying erosional landforms and surface textures in the Medusae Fossae Formation on Mars to provide insight into this enigmatic region's composition and origin.
+Christina was named a 2025 Barry Goldwater Scholar, the nation’s premier scholarship for undergraduates studying the natural sciences, engineering and mathematics.
 In her free time, Christina enjoys hiking with her dog, backpacking, and playing frisbee.

 Former Team Members